 Audio: RAW Post Show Recapping WWE Monday Night RAW

-On this week’s edition of the RAW Post Show, Sir Rockin & Lindsey Ward recapped anything that went down on Monday Night RAW.
-Topics included:
+On this week’s edition of the RAW Post Show, Sir Rockin & Lindsey Ward recapped everything that went down on the first Monday Night RAW of 2017.
+Topics on the show included:

 And More!